liz3158/tomjerry_app/README.md

 # 🐭 Tom and Jerry Flutter App

-Welcome to my first Flutter application – a fun, project inspired by the classic duo **Tom and Jerry**!
+Welcome to my first Flutter application – a fun, project inspired by the classic duo **Tom and Jerry**!, it still a draft but i will continue update until i satisfied

 ## 🎯 Project Overview